I can guarantee that you or someone you know is suffering from Leaky Gut Syndrome!

 |

 This is just a partial list.
-Potentially just about any chronic health condition you can think of could be caused or worsened by leaky gut syndrome.
-Did you catch how this condition causes problems is all age groups?
-The more I study this syndrome the more I am astounded by the havoc it causes in the body.
+Potentially just about any chronic health condition you can think of can be caused or worsened by leaky gut syndrome.
+Did you notice how this condition causes problems in all age groups?
+It is astounding how much havoc it causes in the body.
 From mental illness to asthma, leaky gut syndrome should be seriously considered as a possible underlying cause.

 WHAT IS LEAKY GUT SYNDROME?

 The gut is comprised of the small and large intestines.
-A leaky gut is simply a gut that is damaged, allowing things from the inside the gut into the body that don’t belong there.
-Once the gut is damaged and toxins are crossing from the gut into the bloodstream, leaky gut syndrome has begun.
+Simply put, leaky gut is a damaged gut.
+It allows things from the inside the gut into the body that don’t belong there.
+Therefore, as soon as the gut is damaged and toxins are crossing from the gut into the bloodstream, leaky gut syndrome has begun.
 Depending on the severity, the type of toxins and a person’s genetic disposition, leaky gut syndrome will begin to manifest itself in some of the many symptoms and conditions listed above.

 Here is where the rubber meets the road.
-The reason leaky gut syndrome is so common is because our gut is under constant attack.
+The reason this syndrome is so common is because our gut is constantly under attack.
 Virtually anything that is unhealthy for the gut can cause it to leak.
-Here is a list of the most common causes of leaky gut syndrome:
+Consequently, here is a list of the most common causes of leaky gut syndrome:

 |